maboroshin/translation/TranslationPlatform.md

 # Translation Platform Comparison for Open Source softwares

-**Software Translation Platform** or **oftware Localization Platform** is a tool to assist in the process of translating software for a large group of people.
-This is primarily an online tool. (**Update** : October 2022)
+**Software Translation Platform** or **Software Localization Platform** is a tool to assist in the process of translating software for a large group of people.
+This is primarily an online tool. e.g. GitHub, Transifex, Crowdin, Wordpress.org. (**Update** : October 2022)

+E-Mail is also often used to send translation files.
+For successful software localization.
+Good communication, Announcement of activities, and use of existing platforms are important.
+The use of a translations editor is also useful. e.g. IniTranslator, Qt-Linguist, POEdit.

+Many are careful to protect personal information.
+I'm concerned that Weblate is publishing contributors' email addresses.

+With the exception of Weblate, they have terms that prohibit personal attacks harassment.
+There is also no access control with the Weblate free plan.
+Trolls can submit low quality translations many times.

+## Statistics and Impressions
 As a native Japanese, I have translated over a hundred applications.
 Many are open source.

-## Statistics and Impressions
+**Good communications**

 GitHub and E-mail are the major.
 GitHub and E-mail are always in communication.
 We can communicate with developers with icons.
 Most developers are friendly and jovial.
 This is one of the joys of GitHub.
 But On the Translation Platform, the developer basically does not know the translator.
 Developers should welcome translation contributors who encounter problems to come to GitHub to communicate.

+**Announcement of activities**

 The most common means is online platforms including GitHub.
 They provide a visualization of the participants' behavior.
 In the case of e-mail, it may be difficult to recognize another translator.
 On GitHub, you can see the update history of each code.
 Even if the project is not active, the e-mail is more difficult to understand.
 The developer may not check e-mail frequently.

+**Use of existing platforms**

 The uTorrent project had a translation platform on its own site.
 This is not recommended because it increases password management.
 If I have a Github account, I can join other existing platforms right away.
 I don't use Sourceforge because it is difficult to use.
 However, in most cases, the developer's e-mail address is publicly available.
 I send translation files to this address.